garrandall/popular-music-data/tracks/love-like-this-natasha-bedingfield-sean-kingston.md

 Love it when you hold me
 Never find a love like this (Let me hear you say)
 Now I'll never be lonely
-Ooh, look at what you've shown me
+Oh look at what you've shown me
 Never find a love like this
 Well, this life tried to keep us apart
 You keep calling me back to your heart